 If we have assessed your application the details will be available on your account.

 If your application has not been assessed, we may have sent you a letter asking you to provide us with further information.
 You can check if we have sent you any letters in the correspondence section.

 You can view the amount that you will be paid and the date you will receive your first payment on your MyHarrow Account.
-You will need to link your Housing Benefit claim to your MyHarrow Account to use this facility.
+You will need to link your Housing Benefit claim reference to your MyHarrow Account to use this facility.
 If you need help to link your claim follow the steps on the MyHarrow Account help page.

 For general information on Housing Benefit payments see the Housing Benefit payments page.

 If you disagree with your entitlement you can submit a dispute.
 For information on how to submit a dispute see the Housing Benefit disputes and appeals page.

 You can check and manage your claim online via your MyHarrow Account.

 To begin you will need to link your Housing Benefit claim reference to your My Harrow Account.
 You will then be able to view information about your claim such as your payment dates.

 If you sign up for email notifications we will be able to notify you by email when your claim has been updated.
 No need to chase progress - we will send you an email when your claim has been assessed.